-Healthcare: HACM currently has two health clinics located in public housing developments.
+Healthcare: HACM currently has two health clinics located in its housing developments.
 Located on the 2nd floor of the Hillside Family Resource Center, the Progressive Community Health Center's Hillside clinic is a federally qualified health center that provides a variety of primary care health care services to low-income families and individuals in Milwaukee.
 The University of Wisconsin-Milwaukee School of Nursing operates a clinic in the Silver Spring Neighborhood Center at Westlawn that provides health information and wellness services.
 Services at both clinics are available to residents free or on a sliding fee scale.

-Services for Seniors and Persons with Disabilities: Since 1993, HACM has partnered with a nonprofit organization to serve residents in our highrise developments who may be elderly or who may have a disability and need assistance with service coordination, that are designated for seniors and persons with disabilities-Formerly, HACM's partnerit was SET Ministry from 1993 to 2017, then UNISON from 2017-2018, and now Lutheran Social Services of Wisconsin and Upper Michigan (LSS) which provides service coordination services for residents in a number of HACM's highrise-developments.
-Every year, more than 1,300 residents in Milwaukee's public housinghighrise-housing are assisted by social workers that assist residents by assessing their needs, assessing eligibility for programs and services that are needed by the resident, and linking the resident into those services.
+Services for Seniors and Persons with Disabilities: Since 1993, HACM has partnered with a nonprofit organization to serve residents in our highrise developments who may be elderly or who may have a disability and need assistance with service coordination.
+Formerly, HACM's partner was SET Ministry from 1993 to 2017, then UNISON from 2017-2018, and now Lutheran Social Services of Wisconsin and Upper Michigan (LSS) which provides service coordination services for residents in highrise developments.
+Every year, more than 1,300 residents in Milwaukee's highrise housing are assisted by social workers that assist residents by assessing their needs, assessing eligibility for programs and services that are needed by the resident, and linking the resident into those services.